-Identify cables that are connected to the Newport Control System.
+Identify the cables that are connected to the MPC-5000 Control System.

-Newport Magdrive Systems have a Power Inlet harness with a terminal block, Fresh water flush harness, and Clark pump module harness consisting of the Rotoflow cable, salinity cable and the diversion valve solenoid leads.
-A 50'(15M) cable with connectors is supplied for the MPC-3000 control display.
+Catalina Magdrive systems have a power inlet harness with a terminal block, fresh water flush cable, pressure sensor cable harness, and Clark Pump module harness consisting of the RotoFlow cable, salinity cable and the diversion valve solenoid leads.
+A 50'(15 M) cable with connectors is supplied for the MPC-5000 control display.